jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Texture Options

-Texture resources support the Standard Resource Options, plus the following if the configuration "action" value is not "hook":
+Texture resources support the Standard Resource Options, plus the following if the configuration "loader" value is not "hook":

-* "type" – [required if the "action" is "insert" and the data is an Expression String, otherwise do not use, string] – Specifies the file type of the texture resource in the form of a file name extension; for example '.png', '.jpeg', etc.
+* "type" – [required if the "loader" is "insert" and the data is an Expression String, otherwise do not use, string] – Specifies the file type of the texture resource in the form of a file name extension; for example ".png", ".jpeg", etc.

-If the configuration "action" value is "hook", the options may contain values dependent on the Resource Loader Hook Function specified in the configuration.
+If the configuration "loader" value is "hook", the options may contain values dependent on the Resource Loader Hook Function specified in the configuration.

 ### Texture Data